dblock/slack-gamebot2/README.md

 Wang Hoe defeated Deng Yaping twice
 ```

-Use _matches 3_ to see top 3 matches o _matches inifinity_ to see all matches in the season.
+Use _matches 3_ to see top 3 matches or _matches inifinity_ to see all matches in the season.

 #### gamebot challenges